Canvas Learning Management System

-- To limit student access to course content before or after the term, unpublish the course or specific items within it.
+- To limit student access to course content before or after the term, unpublish the course or specific items within it (though please continue to allow access if you have students with incompletes so that they can finish the course).
 Students will automatically gain access to published courses in which they are enrolled during the term, and be set to read-only status after Add Day of the following term, except for students with incompletes, who will remain active until a final grade is posted in REGIS.

 Publishing course content: